ScottyLabs/governance/__meta/synchronizer/README.md

 ## Keycloak

-- Create the Keycloak clients if they do not exist.
+- Create the Keycloak oidc clients if they do not exist.
+The team can opt out by setting the `create-oidc-clients` field to `false` in the team file.
   - There will be 4 clients, for local, dev, staging, and prod, named as `<team-slug>-<env>`.
   - The default whitelisted redirect URIs are:
     - Local: `http://localhost:3000/*`